Summary

 - Trigger newsletter workflow (if "public event")

-Savings: 15 min. manual work per event → At 50 events/year = 12.5 hours
+Savings: 15 min. of manual work per event → at 50 events a year, that is 12.5 hours

 Market Potential: Who Benefits